 Note: The portions above are for a starter.
 Adjust the quantities as needed, if you are serving as a main dish.

-Nutrition Information:
+Nutrition

-Note: We are not certified nutritionists and these estimates are approximate.
+Please note: We are not certified nutritionists and these estimates are approximate.
 Each individual’s dietary needs and restrictions are unique to the individual.
-You are ultimately responsible for all decisions pertaining to your health.
-This website is written and produced for informational purposes only.

 If you enjoyed that, check out our other classic French recipes that are easy to prepare.
 You may also enjoy reading about more French food facts, from brown eggs to chicken-flavored chips.
 Bon appétit and à bientôt !